Skip to content

 # Use '--' to pass flags to your graph

 You can use YAML configuration files to persist environment variables and secrets.
-Either you define a specific config file, or actrun will look in your home folder for a global config.
+Specify a config file via the --config-file flag or the ACT_CONFIG_FILE environment variable.

 Example actconfig content: